octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Apply process on a set

 The `ITER` instruction takes a sequence of instructions (called "body") as its argument.
-It applies a given sequence of instructions to each element of a set.
+It iterates on all elements of a _set_ and applies a given sequence of instructions to each element.
 The "body" sequence has access to the stack.

 The `SIZE` instruction consumes a set from the top of the stack and pushes to the top the number of elements contained in the set.